ivan24004/tp/docs/UserGuide.md

 ### Editing the data file

-MatchMate data are saved automatically as a JSON file `[JAR file location]/data/matchmate.json`.
-Advanced users are welcome to update data directly by editing that data file.
+MatchMate data are saved automatically as JSON files in `[JAR file location]/data/`.
+It is possible but not recommended to edit the different `.json` files directly instead of through the app.

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, MatchMate will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+It is recommended to take a backup of the original save file before editing it.<br>
-Furthermore, certain edits can cause the MatchMate to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Certain edits can cause the MatchMate to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>